HannahDilley/Data-Analytics-Projects/README.md

 # Projects
-Some examples of report writing and presentation.
+Examples of report writing and presentation.